lumalabs/luma-web-examples/README.md

 <script src="https://unpkg.com/@lumai/luma-web"></script>
 ```

-Then in your code, import the `LumaSplatsThree` class, set the source, and add it to your scene:
+Then in your code, import the `LumaSplatsThree` class, create an instance with a source, and add it to your scene.

 `source` can be either of:
 - URL to a capture on [lumalabs.ai](https://lumalabs.ai)